 2. Who should buy Monthly Income Plans?Willing to enter the equity fund sector, but wary about the risks?
-Then MIP can offer you the perfect platform to keep your feet firmly in the safe zone of debt funds while giving you a small exposure to equity benefits.
+Then MIPs are the perfect platform to keep your feet firmly in the safe zone of debt funds while giving you a small exposure to equity benefits.
+Majority of the MIP investors are retirees, homemakers and those about to retire as per the latest data.
 Majority of the MIP investors are retired people, homemakers and those about to retire according to the latest data.

 Basically, people who want to park their money safe somewhere while getting additional income monthly/quarterly opt for this.
 It also serves the interest of first-time mutual fund investors as a stepping stone to the market.